-The objective of this RFA is to identify up to two (2) applicants, one per region, who can meet the criteria for implementing the evidence-based NAVIGATE Program for First Episode of Psychosis.
+The objective of this RFA is to identify an applicant that can meet the criteria for implementing the evidence-based NAVIGATE Program for First Episode of Psychosis.
 This RFA does not obligate the State to award a contract or complete the project, and the State reserves the right to cancel the solicitation if it is in the State's best interest.
 All costs incurred in responding to this RFA will be borne by the applicant(s).
-In the event no qualified applicants are identified because of this RFA, the State reserves the right to perform alternate measures to identify potential applicants.
+In the event no qualified applicant is identified in response to this RFA, the State reserves the right to perform alternate measures to identify potential applicants.